City trip Culture Europe Featured Gastronomy The Netherlands

 Musea in Amsterdam - STRAAT

-Not too long ago, Amsterdam-Noord was a neighbourhood you wouldn’t visit unless you absolutely had to.
-It was a gloomy industrial area brimming with hangars and shipyards.
-They dubbed it “Noord Gestoord” (“Crazy North”) and there were probably some valid explanations for that name.
 Since then, things have changed quite a bit.
 Thanks to Amsterdam’s ever-growing popularity, many sought refuge on the other side of the water in search of affordable housing (you’re way too late for that now by the way).
 Consequently, Amsterdam-Noord expanded massively.
 Thousands of new homes were built, gradually surrounding old dike villages and neighbourhoods with the newly built city.
 Former warehouses and shipyards are now home to funky restaurants, while several top-notch museums have sprung up and traditional working-class areas lie in the shadow of modern high-rises.
-In the span of about twenty years, Amsterdam-Noord has morphed from a faded industrial zone into one of the trendiest hubs in the capital.
-The vibe here is different from the city centre.
-There’s less hustle and bustle and tourism around, more open space to relish, and a village atmosphere that’s never too far away.

 “Not too long ago, Amsterdam-Noord was a neighbourhood you wouldn’t visit unless you absolutely had to.
 Today it’s one of Amsterdam’s trendiest hotspots.”

 Planning to visit several different attractions on your weekend in Amsterdam-Noord?
 Better buy an I amsterdam City Card then.
 With one of these, you gain free or discounted entry to most sights, and you can use all public transport for free.
-You can purchase an I amsterdam City Card at the official shop in the main train station or download a digital version via the app.
+You can purchase an I amsterdam City Card at the official shop in the main train station or download a digital version here.
 Also essential in Amsterdam-Noord: a bicycle.
 The distances aren’t insurmountable, but trying to cover everything on foot will eat up a lot of your time.
 Especially if you intend to visit these eleven attractions.

 Wat te doen in Amsterdam-Noord - Bunk Hotel Amsterdam